EarthScope/miniseed2dmc/doc/miniseed2dmc.md

 <b>Example 4</b>

-<p style="padding-left: 30px;">A recommended organization of data is to have a directory for each data set and keep all the Mini-SEED files in a sub-directory.
-For example, a monthly data set can be kept in /archive/Jan2008/ with all the January 2008 Mini-SEED files kept in /archive/Jan2008/data/. <b>miniseed2dmc</b> could then we executed in the following manner:</p>
+<p style="padding-left: 30px;">A recommended organization of data is to have a directory for each data set and keep all the miniSEED files in a sub-directory.
+For example, a monthly data set can be kept in /archive/Jan2008/ with all the January 2008 miniSEED files kept in /archive/Jan2008/data/. <b>miniseed2dmc</b> could then we executed in the following manner:</p>

 <pre style="padding-left: 30px;">
 > miniseed2dmc host:port -w /archive/Jan2008/ /archive/Jan2008/data/
 </pre>

-<p >This will result in all the Mini-SEED data in /archive/Jan2008/data/ being transferred and the related state and SYNC file(s) being written to /archive/Jan2008/.</p>
+<p >This will result in all the miniSEED data in /archive/Jan2008/data/ being transferred and the related state and SYNC file(s) being written to /archive/Jan2008/.</p>

 ## <a id='notes'>Notes</a>